 The securing or safeguarding of all sensitive information, electronic or otherwise, which is owned by an organization.

-The term infrastructure refers to the entire system of facilities, equipment, and services that an organization needs in order to function.
+The term infrastructure refers to the entire Ôsystem of facilities, equipment, and services needed for the operation of the organization.

 Integrated Capability Analysis (ICA)